Integrate with Apple Education features

 By default, Endpoint Management assigns apps and iBooks at the user level.
-During first-time deployment, instructors and students receive a prompt to register to VPP.
-After accepting the invitation, users receive their VPP apps and iBooks at the next deployment (within six hours).
-Citrix recommends that you force the deployment of apps and iBooks to new VPP users.
+During first-time deployment, instructors and students receive a prompt to register to ASM.
+After accepting the invitation, users receive their ASM apps and iBooks at the next deployment (within six hours).
+Citrix recommends that you force the deployment of apps and iBooks to new ASM users.
 To do that, select the delivery group and click Deploy.

 You can choose to assign apps (but not iBooks) at the device level.
 To do that, change the setting Force license association to device to On.
-When you assign apps at the device level, users don’t receive an invitation to join the VPP program.
+When you assign apps at the device level, users don’t receive an invitation to join the volume purchase program.

 To deploy an app only to instructors, select a delivery group that includes only instructors or use the following deployment rule:

-Deploy this resource by ASM DEP device type only Instructor <!--NeedCopy-->
+Deploy this resource by ASM device type only Instructor <!--NeedCopy-->

-- For help with adding VPP apps, see Add a Public App Store app.
+- For help with adding volume purchase apps, see Add a Public App Store app.

 Optional.
-Create actions based on Apple School Manager user properties.
+Create actions based on ASM user properties.
 For example, you might create an action to send a notification to student devices when a new app installs.
 Alternatively, you can create an action that a user property triggers, as shown in the following example.

 To create an action, go to Configure > Actions.
 For information about configuring actions, see Automated actions.

 In Configure > Delivery Groups, create delivery groups for instructors and for students.
-Choose the classes that were imported from Apple School Manager.
+Choose the classes that were imported from ASM.
 Also, create a deployment rule for instructors and students.